Neurocolloquium

 Content

-In the neurocolloquium, we will read and discuss recent scientific publications from the field of computational cognitive neuroscience.
-A particular focus will be on literature that uses methods from the field of computer science and artificial intelligence as means of modelling brain functions–in particular language–as represented in functional Magnetic Resonance Imaging (fMRI) data.
+In the neurocolloquium, we read and discuss recent scientific publications from the field of computational cognitive neuroscience.
+A particular focus will be on literature that uses methods from the field of computer science and artificial intelligence as a means of modelling brain functions – in particular language – as represented in functional Magnetic Resonance Imaging (fMRI) data.

 Learning outcomes